CACI-International/ergo/bob/README.md

   loaded value and rename from `load` to the binary (thinking of `so` as the new binary name).
 Then the command-line and the load functionality look and behave identically, aside from when values are forced.
+* Add file/directory name hint to exec `file`/`dir` directives to specify final path component (often relevant for other programs ingesting the files).

 ### Plugin notes
 * Ideally, plugins are loaded just like other scripts: `load [path to plugin]`.